The Universe's Source Code Might Be Written in Octonions

 Over several hours, I worked with GitHub Copilot in an unusual collaboration.

-I brought the guiding question:
+I brought the original, overambitious guiding question:

 ok, let’s think about some theories for finding a theory of everything that unites quantum mechanics and particle physics.
-We need an approach that tries some new maths, new ideas, and is based on all current observations and data.
+We need an approach that tries some new marths, new ideas, and is based on all current observations and data.
 Make a plan (PLAN.MD) on how we’re going to solve this.

 The AI brought the ability to rapidly compute, cross-check against experimental data, explore algebraic identities, spot errors in derivations, and maintain consistency across a growing web of interconnected predictions.